deleonn/laravel-docker/README.md

 # Docker for Laravel

-Minimalist docker container to run a Laravel project with php7.2-fpm, nginx and mysql-5.7.
+Minimalist docker container to run a Laravel project with php7.2-fpm, nginx and mysql-5.7 with xdebug support.

 ## Getting started